Electric ukulele

 An electric ukulele is a ukulele which is electrically amplified, via either piezoelectric or magnetic pickups.

+History

+Ted McCarty of Gibson helped to design an electric ukulele for radio and television icon Arthur Godfrey in the 1950s.
+Godfrey played it during cigarette commercials.
+In 1957, the Uke-1 was listed in the Gibson price list for $30.

 Electric vs. electro-acoustic

 A solid-body electric ukulele produces very little sound acoustically, requiring an amplifier to be heard from more than a few feet away.

 Some solid-body electric ukuleles have steel strings and active humbucker style or single-coil magnetic pickups, while other electric ukuleles are solid-body electric ukuleles with nylon strings and piezoelectric pick-ups under the saddle.

 An electro-acoustic ukulele is a standard acoustic instrument to which a passive pickup has been added, a method similar to that used for an acoustic-electric guitar.
 Such ukuleles have nylon or gut strings, not the metal strings necessary for ukuleles with magnetic pickups.
 Electro-acoustic ukuleles may be played either unplugged or plugged into an amplifier.
 The acoustic and electric tone qualities will often differ between electric ukuleles, with some electro-acoustic ukuleles being built with the primary aim of producing quality sound when amplified rather than a consistent acoustic sound.